NishanthRaveendran/ImageGenerator/README.md

 # ImageGenerator
 This program intakes an image, and then recreates that image using an iterative process with a genetic algorithm.
-(2S03 Principles of Programming Final Project)
+This project was made in **C** for my *2S03 Principles of Programming Final Project*.

 ### How the algorithm works